shs-giveathon/giveathon/client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Technical Overview

+The frontend of the Giveathon Leaderboard project is built using Next.js, a React framework for building server-side rendered and statically generated web applications.
+It provides a responsive and interactive user interface for viewing the leaderboard and other related information.

+### Components

+The frontend consists of the following main components:

+- `pages`: A directory containing the main pages of the application, such as the leaderboard and user profile pages.
+- `components`: A directory containing reusable UI components used throughout the application.
+- `lib`: A directory containing utility functions and configuration files.

+### Pages

+- `leaderboards/affiliations`: Displays the leaderboard for affiliations.
+- `leaderboards/users`: Displays the leaderboard for users.
+- `user/[userId]`: Displays the profile page for a specific user.
+- `affiliation/[affiliationId]`: Displays the profile page for a specific affiliation.